Hunter Moore: Guilty plea

 On February 18, 2015, Moore entered a guilty plea with the Central District of California U.S. Attorney's Office, in which he admitted to aggravated identity theft and aiding and abetting in the unauthorized access of a computer.
 In addition to his mandatory prison sentence, Moore also agreed to a three-year period of supervised probation, a $2,000 fine and $145.70 in restitution.
 He also received an order that he delete all the data on his seized computers.
 Under the plea, he would serve a minimum of two years in prison, and a maximum of seven years and a $500,000 fine.

 On July 2, 2015, accomplice Charles Evens pleaded guilty to charges of computer hacking and identity theft, confessing to stealing hundreds of images from women's email accounts and selling them to Moore.
 He also faced up to seven years imprisonment.

 Conviction and sentencing

-On November 16, 2015, Evens was sentenced to 2 years and 1 month imprisonment, as well as a $2,000 dollar fine and $147.50 in restitution.
+On November 16, 2015, Evens was sentenced to 2 years and 1 month imprisonment, as well as a $2,000 fine and $147.50 in restitution.

 On December 2, 2015, Moore was sentenced to 21/2 years in federal prison, followed by three years of supervised release.
 He was also ordered to undergo a mental health evaluation while imprisoned.

-Moore was released from prison in May 2017.
+Moore was released from prison on September 22, 2017.

 Defamation judgment

-On March 8, 2013, Bullyville founder James McGibney won a $350,000 defamation judgment against Moore, after Moore called McGibney a "pedophile" and threatened to rape his wife.
+On March 8, 2013, Bullyville founder James McGibney won a $350,000 defamation judgment against Moore, after Moore called McGibney a "pedophile".

 Netflix documentary

 Moore and his website are the subject of a three-part Netflix documentary, The Most Hated Man on the Internet.
-The end credits state that Moore initially agreed to feature in the documentary in person, but later declined to do so.
+The end credits state that Moore initially agreed to feature in the documentary in person, but later declined to do so, ending with "we decided to use his image anyway".